lrstanley/marill/README.md

       * Generally speaking, crawling without `-a` is fairly fast.

    3. **Is it better to run Marill from inside of the server, or from a remote location?**
-      * Running remotely ensures there are no ip or firewall related issues, however in the same sense if you are crawling quite a few sites, many servers may assume due to the connection count, that's your connections are malicious.
+      * Running remotely ensures there are no ip or firewall related issues, however in the same sense if you are crawling quite a few sites, many servers may assume due to the high connection count, that your connections are malicious.
       * If ran from inside of the server, Marill can scan and determine what the server is hosting (by checking Apache, cPanel, etc).

    4. **Can I give Marill a custom IP address for which to crawl a site (before it goes live and DNS is updated)?**